 - A wide range of resources to enhance interactions with patients at the point of care, including interactive 3-D anatomy tools and patient handouts

-Univadis creates unique opportunities for long-term and meaningful partnerships with scientific and health care organizations in addition to the world-class publishers that our company already works with.
-Univadis aims to be a valuable partner to build lasting relationships with our 2.9 million individual health care users globally.
+Univadis creates unique opportunities for long-term and meaningful partnerships with scientific and health care organizations, in addition to the world-class publishers that our company already works with.
+Univadis aims to be a valuable partner in building lasting relationships with our 3.6 million individual health care users globally.

 Antimicrobial Stewardship (AMS) is a rational, systematic approach to the use of antimicrobials in order to optimize patient outcomes and population health, and minimize unintended consequences, such as selection of pathogenic organisms (e.g., Clostridium difficile), toxicity and resistance.
-Our AMS vision is to be known as a leader within the industry and a sought-after partner within the broader health care community in advancing patient-centered AMS through education, implementation, research and advocacy initiatives with an emphasis on patient outcomes and value of care.
-We made significant progress toward this goal in 2015.
+Our AMS vision is to be known as a leader within the industry and a sought-after partner within the broader health care community in advancing patient-centered AMS through education, implementation, research and advocacy initiatives with an emphasis on patient outcomes, population health and value of care.
+We made significant progress toward this goal in 2016.

-Research is needed to build and disseminate evidence regarding AMS best practices and impact on patients and population health.
-2015 marked the end of year one in a two-year collaborative project with the CDC/CDC Foundation to develop standardized metrics and an outcomes assessment tool for AMS programs related to patient safety and quality of care.
-Our company also supports an investigator-initiated research grant program specific to AMS and has funded 12 studies, between 2013 and 2015.
+Research is needed to build and disseminate evidence regarding AMS best practices and their impact on patients and population health.
+A two-year collaborative project with the CDC and the CDC Foundation to develop standardized metrics and an outcomes assessment tool for AMS programs related to patient safety and quality of care will be completed in 2017.

-Advocacy for continued antimicrobial innovation, appropriate antimicrobial stewardship and sustainable access is vital to the fight against antimicrobial resistance.
-We are active in a number of policy and legislative discussions and initiatives, and have several representatives on the European Innovative Medicines Initiative (IMI) Driving Reinvestment in Research and Development for Antibiotics and Advocating their Responsible Use (DRIVE-AB) work packages.
+Advocacy for continued antimicrobial innovation, appropriate AMS and sustainable access is vital to the fight against antimicrobial resistance.
+We are active in a number of policy and legislative discussions and initiatives, and have several representatives on the European Innovative Medicines Initiative (IMI) Driving reinvestment in research and development and responsible antibiotic use (DRIVE-AB) work packages.

-DRIVE-AB is tasked with defining responsible use of antibiotics, identifying the antibiotic-related population health priorities, calculating the societal value of having new antibiotics available for these priorities and developing economic models to promote the desired antibiotic innovation and sustainable use of the resulting, novel antibiotics.
+DRIVE-AB is tasked with defining the responsible use of antibiotics, identifying the antibiotic-related population health priorities, calculating the societal value of having new antibiotics available for these priorities and developing economic models to promote the desired antibiotic innovation and the sustainable use of the resulting, novel antibiotics.
 The final recommendations from the DRIVE-AB initiative will be released in September 2017.